-- I agree to social distance (at least 6 feet) when possible while at the shelter.
+- You agree to social distance (at least 6 feet) when possible while at the shelter.

 - For everyone’s safety, we ask that all family members wear a mask or face covering.

-- No more then two people at a time can meet the pet.
-If you are bringing more then two people, others will be asked to wait outside the building.
+- No more than two people at a time can meet the pet.
+If you are bringing more than two people, others will be asked to wait outside the building.

 - Each appointment is limited to one hour and meet and greets for dogs are done in an outside play area, weather permitting.

-- Appointments are made for only one animal; no one can walk through the shelter to view all the animals as they would during normal circumstances.
+- Appointments are made for only one animal; no one may walk through the shelter to view all the animals as they would during normal circumstances.

 - We will process adoption fees and paperwork as normal.
 Animals that are already spayed/neutered may be available to go home the same day.

-Please make sure to bring a cat carrier if your adopting a cat or a leash when adopting a dog and please no retractable leashes.
+Please make sure to bring a cat carrier if your adopting a cat or a leash if adopting a dog and please no retractable leashes.